Family Planning Provider PrEP Toolkit

 - AltaMed video on PrEP prescribing

-After a PrEP prescription has been filled, the next steps are follow-up and adherence.
-If you do not have capacity at your clinic to do follow-up and adherence counseling, consider being a screening and prescribing site and developing the warm handoff protocol to a local provider.
-Quarterly follow up visits include STI testing, renal labs, and counseling around daily pill taking.
+If you do not have capacity at your clinic to do follow-up and adherence counseling, consider being a screening and prescribing site and developing an “active handoff” protocol to a local provider.

 - CDC’s Paying for PrEP